BenjaminCyberSec/NASApplication/README.md

 Admin url: http://127.0.0.1:8000/admin/registration_validation/ (access admin pages only - default django option have been set unavaible)

 Note1:
 As long as the user has not been validated, the connection page will output the credentials are unvalid.
+Superuser account cannot use the website, their credentials only workin for admin section.

 Note2: